 The commencement of a bankruptcy case creates an estate, which includes legal or equitable interests of the debtor in property as of the commencement of the case, and in property the debtor acquires within 180 days after the commencement of the case by bequest, devise or inheritance, or as a result of a property settlement agreement with the debtor's spouse.
+11 U.S.C. § 541(a).
 The estate does not include certain interests in liquid or gaseous hydrocarbons to the extent the debtor has transferred or agreed to transfer the interests pursuant to a farmout agreement or any written agreement directly related to a farmout agreement, or to the extent the debtor has transferred such interest pursuant to a written conveyance of a production payment to an entity that does not participate in the operation of the property.
 11 U.S.C. §§ 541(b)(4), 101(21A), 101(42A), 101(56A).
 A bankruptcy petition creates an automatic stay, which includes a stay against enforcement against the debtor or property of the debtor of a claim that arose before the commencement of the case.
 11 U.S.C. § 362.
 The debtor or trustee may not sell or mortgage property of the estate, except as authorized by 11 U.S.C. §§ 363, 364.

-The trustee in a bankruptcy proceeding may not avoid a transfer of real property to a good faith purchaser without knowledge of the commencement of the case and for present fair equivalent value unless a copy or notice of the petition was filed in the real property records before the transfer was perfected.
+The trustee in a bankruptcy proceeding may not avoid a transfer of an interest in real property to a good faith purchaser without knowledge of the commencement of the case and for present fair equivalent value unless a copy or notice of the petition was filed in the real property records before the transfer was perfected.
 11 U.S.C. § 549 (c).
-An action or proceeding under 11 U.S.C. § 549 to set aside a post-petition transaction must be commenced no later than the earlier of (1) two years after the date of the transfer or (2) the time the case is closed or dismissed.
+An action or proceeding under 11 U.S.C. § 549 to set aside a postpetition transaction must be commenced no later than the earlier of (1) two years after the date of the transfer or (2) the time the case is closed or dismissed.
 11 U.S.C. § 549 (d).
 If the examiner has knowledge that the current owner is a debtor in a bankruptcy case, the examiner should require satisfactory evidence that the current transaction is authorized.

-A mortgagee purchasing at a foreclosure of its mortgage encumbering an interest owned by the debtor may not be protected under 11 U.S.C. § 549 (c) (absent lift or annulment of the automatic stay) because it has not paid present consideration.
+A mortgagee purchasing at a foreclosure of its mortgage encumbering an interest owned by the debtor may not be protected under 11 U.S.C. § 549(c) (absent lift or annulment of the automatic stay) because it has not paid present consideration.
 In re Penfil, 40 B.R.
 474 (Bankr.
-E.D.Mich.1984).
+E.D.
+Mich.1984); In re Major, 218 B.R.
+501 (Bankr.
+W.D.
+Mo.
+1998).
+A third-party bona fide purchaser without knowledge buying at a foreclosure may not be protected.
+Although Section 362(b)(24) provides that the automatic stay does not apply to a transfer that is not avoidable under § 549, the purchaser may not be treated as a protected purchaser because the definition of "purchaser" means "transferee of a voluntary transfer."
+11 U.S.C. § 101(43).

-A beneficiary of a deed of trust from the debtor is not protected under 11 U.S.C. § 549 (c).
-In re McConville, 110 F.3d 47 (9th Cir.1997).
+Prior to the 2005 amendments to the Bankruptcy Code, a beneficiary of a deed of trust from the debtor was not protected under 11 U.S.C. § 549(c).
+In re McConville, 110 F.3d 47 (9th Cir.
+1997).
+Apparently, the post-petition bona fide mortgagee will now be protected if a copy or notice of the bankruptcy petition is not filed before the mortgage is filed.
+An amendment to 549 (c) protects a post-petition transfer of "an interest in" real property, the addition of § 362(b)(24)

-An assignee of a deed of trust from a debtor is not protected by 11 U.S.C. § 549 (c) because the assignment is not a transfer of real property.
-In re Rice, 83 B.R.
-8 (Bankr.
-9th Cir.1987).